awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 In this case, the `GroupedBys` field indicates that the values are grouped by campaign ID \(`CampaignId`\)\.

-To learn more about the structure of query results, see [Using Query Results](analytics-query-results.md)\.
+To learn more about the structure of query results, see [Using query results](analytics-query-results.md)\.